fttlov/JCAdvance/README.md

 DSAdvance was designed primarily for Sony's two-handed controllers.
 JCAdvance, as you might guess, focuses on Joy-con's and Gyro aiming features. <br>
 I assume that Gyro aiming with two-handed gamepads and Joy-con's is based on different concepts. <br>
 Two-handed: Gyro aiming is used for fine-tuning and adjusting classic stick aiming. <br>
-Joy-con's: it is free-hand, full Gyro aiming — the right stick for looking (aiming) is a relic of the past.
+Joy-con's: it is free-hand full Gyro motion control — the right stick for looking/aiming is a relic of the past.

 ## What's new:
 - Config.exe: all primary settings, Gyro options, button mapping, and hotkeys can now be configured via a GUI